kimtth/awesome-azure-openai-llm/README.md

 1. Promptist

-   - [Promptist][Promptist]: Microsoft's researchers trained an additional language model (LM) that optimizes text prompts for text-to-image generation.
+   - [Promptist](https://arxiv.org/abs/2212.09611): Microsoft's researchers trained an additional language model (LM) that optimizes text prompts for text-to-image generation.
      - For example, instead of simply passing "Cats dancing in a space club" as a prompt, an engineered prompt might be "Cats dancing in a space club, digital painting, artstation, concept art, soft light, hdri, smooth, sharp focus, illustration, fantasy."

 1. Power of Prompting